-For any parcel heading outside of the EU, you’ll need to fill out a customs form.
+For any parcel heading outside of the UK, you’ll need to fill out a customs form.
 This tells the Customs Agents about the contents of your package so they can process it properly.

 There are two different types for Australia-bound parcels – one for goods up to a value of £270 and another for goods over that amount.
 If you leave off any important details or use the wrong form, it could lead to delays or even seizure of your parcel by Customs.

 You may be thinking about sending a friend or loved one some of their things, or personal effects, from the UK to make them feel more at home.
 Should you wish to send Unaccompanied Personal Effects (UPE) to Australia, you must take special care in declaring the contents accurately and fully.
 Personal effects shipments must be declared to the Australian Border Force on a B534 Form, which can be completed at origin.
 An invoice, packing list and photocopy of the owner’s passport photo page are also required.
 All UPE shipments require examination by the Australian Quarantine Inspection Service and will attract additional fees in the region of around $165 AUD, plus any additional admin fees and GST (tax) which could be up to around $150 AUD.
 Please expect clearance delays of approx. 4-5 days.